How To Overclock Your GPU

 GPU artifacts with an unstable overclock

-In any case, you will eventually reach a limit that will probably make itself known in the form of a Windows freeze or reboot.
+In any case, you will eventually reach a limit that will probably make itself known in the form of a Windows crash or restart.
 This is not ideal, but it’s also nothing to panic about.

 When that happens, you will have discovered your limit.